jeli-pro/whatsapp-gateway-saas/user.prompt.md

+===

+would you push build image to docker hub, already logged in. so that on every run the app prioritize pulling than building. but do not delete building , just last priority

 === DOING

 understand readme.md , then clone https://github.com/tulir/whatsmeow.git to providers/whatsmeow/src , then understand the repo to make perfect providers/whatsmeow/Dockerfile and docker compose by iterating until you can access health and status from container.